fugue-ai/rhema/docs/.development/architecture/proposals/0022-unified-rag-kv-store.md

 ## Conclusion

 The unified RAG and K/V local store system represents a transformative enhancement to Rhema's knowledge management and performance capabilities.
-By combining semantic intelligence with sophisticated caching, Rhema becomes an intelligent, proactive knowledge assistant that can understand context, predict needs, and provide relevant information efficiently.
+Significant progress has been made on the core infrastructure, with the basic unified knowledge engine, semantic caching, and cross-session management already implemented.

-The proposed system maintains backward compatibility while providing substantial improvements in AI agent effectiveness, developer productivity, and system performance.
+The remaining work focuses on completing the CLI integration, enhancing semantic search capabilities, and optimizing performance.
 The phased implementation approach ensures minimal disruption while delivering immediate benefits in the early phases.

 This unified approach addresses the critical need for intelligent knowledge management in AI development workflows while establishing a foundation for future scalability and advanced AI capabilities.

 ---

-**Estimated Effort**: 16-22 weeks
+**Estimated Effort**: 11-16 weeks (reduced from 16-22 weeks due to existing implementation)
-**Priority**: Critical
+**Priority**: High
 **Dependencies**: MCP Daemon Implementation, Lock File System
 **Impact**: Transformative improvement for AI agent workflows and knowledge management